cimt-ag/data_vault_pipelinedescription/documentation/DVPDC_automated_testing.md

 - reference: the logfile of the compiler for every test and the expected dvpi file, for valid dvpd

 ## test process
-Execution and evaluaton of the tests is implemented in the modul "test_dvpdc", wich is configured via "dvpdc.ini" section "dvpdc_test".
+Execution and evaluaton of the tests is implemented in the module "test_dvpdc", wich is configured via "dvpdc.ini" section "dvpdc_test".
 The process calls the dvpdc for every test case, and compares the result log and dvpi with the reference data.

 - With the parameter -t <testnumber> you can run the automated test for a specific test number.
 - With the parameter -f <dvpd filename> you can run the automated test for a specific file in the test cases.
-- Without explicit declaration of a file, dvpcd_test runs all tests, that are declared in its internal list.
+- Without explicit declaration of a file, dvpcd_test runs all tests in the test case directory.

 # Conventions for tests content
 The content of all  core testsets must follow the naming rules, described below.
 The goal of the rules is